swhitefi/Comparative_Genomics/day1_afternoon/README.md

 **4. Mark duplicates(PCR optical duplicates) and remove them using [PICARD](http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates "Picard MarkDuplicates")**

+Illumina sequencing involves PCR amplification of adapter ligated DNA fragments so that we have enough starting material for sequencing.
+Therefore, some amount of duplicates are inevitable.
+Ideally, you amplify upto ~65 fold(4% reads) but higher rates of PCR duplicates e.g. 30% arise when people have too little starting material such that greater amplification of the library is needed or some smaller fragments which are easier to PCR amplify, end up over-represented.
+This step is necessary for removing false positive variant calls represented by PCR duplicate reads.
+For an in-depth explanation about how PCR duplicates arise in sequencing, please refer to this interesting [blog](http://www.cureffi.org/2012/12/11/how-pcr-duplicates-arise-in-next-generation-sequencing/)

 >i.
-Create a dictionary for reference fasta file required by PICARD(If KPNIH1.dict doesn’t exist.
-Ignore if already exists.).
+Create a dictionary for reference fasta file required by PICARD

 ```
 java -jar /scratch/micro612w16_fluxod/shared/bin/picard-tools-1.130/picard.jar CreateSequenceDictionary REFERENCE=/path-to-reference/KPNIH1.fasta OUTPUT=/path-to-reference/KPNIH1.dict